IT Asset Value Recovery: Process & Best Practices for Maximum ROI

 1. Centralized Asset Management

-To maximize value from your IT asset recovery efforts, start with a centralized asset management system.
-Keeping a single, real-time inventory of all hardware and software gives you full visibility into asset status, location, and condition.
 With everything tracked in one place, you can quickly identify unused, idle, or surplus equipment, prepare assets for redeployment or resale, and reduce the risk of lost or unaccounted-for items.
 This clear overview also makes planning, reporting, and compliance much easier across your organization.

 2. Use Certified Data Erasure Tools